socialvibe/truex-ctv-web-reference-app/README.md

 - **Automatic start** - No opt-in required, begins playing automatically
 - **Interactive throughout** - Users can interact with ad content for its duration
 - **Plays inline** - Completes and continues to next ad in the pod
-- **Configuration**: Uses the `adParameters` field containing JSON configuration
+- **Configuration**: Uses the `adParameters` field containing JSON configuration (in both SSAI and CSAI)

 ## Common Flow

-Both implementations follow a similar pattern for TrueX ad integration:
+Both implementations follow a similar pattern for TrueX and IDVx ad integration:

 1. Video stream objects are given to the `startVideo` method of the `VideoController` instance
 2. The `setAdPlaylist` method creates an array of `AdBreak` instances from the vmap configuration